 Advice is always free, and we welcome enquiries.
 Do stop by to discuss your plans with us!

 On the day that you’re tattooed, leave the cling film on until bedtime (a minimum of 4 hours).
 For large tattoos, such as sleeves, we may advise you to re-wrap with cling film overnight.

 When you remove the first lot of cling film, wash the tattoo thoroughly.
 Make sure you completely get rid of the excess blood/ink/plasma which will form a thick scab otherwise.

 Leave your tattoo to air dry for 20 minutes or so with no clothes covering it (or the clothes may stick).

-Apply a plain non-scented moisturiser (e.g. Bach rescue cream, Bepanthen cream or E45), stay away from overly medicated creams (e.g. Savlon) or oily creams (e.g. Vaseline).
-Save money on expensive tattoo specific creams – this is not necessary.
+Apply a plain non-scented moisturiser (we sell tattoo aftercare products), stay away from overly medicated creams (e.g. Savlon, Sudocrem) or oily creams (e.g. Vaseline).

 Apply the cream VERY sparingly.
 Too much cream traps germs and leads to infections.

 After a day, a light scab should form.
 Don’t pick or scratch.
 To relieve itching, tap gently if necessary!